 Regular, automatic syncing.
 Manually adding or importing transactions can be an enormous drain on resources in an actively managed portfolio, and introduces a potential locus for errors.

 Live and meaningful price updates.
-The tracker should display up-to-the-minute prices for every asset in the portfolio, expressed in a choice of currencies (whether fiat or crypto).
+The crypto portfolio tracker should display up-to-the-minute prices for every asset in the portfolio, expressed in a choice of currencies (whether fiat or crypto).
 Of course this is particularly important for any tool that integrates traditional as well as digital asset holdings: without fiat valuations for digital assets, it is not possible to assess the overall asset allocation.

-It should also be clear how price data is sourced, since trackers that source price data from a single exchange could be vulnerable, if the markets on that exchange are manipulated or a large, unexpected transaction creates volatility.
+It should also be clear how price data is sourced, since portfolio trackers that source price data from a single exchange could be vulnerable, if the markets on that exchange are manipulated or a large, unexpected transaction creates volatility.
 The most reliable price trackers aggregate and weight prices across multiple platforms to achieve a meaningful average.

 User-friendly interface.
 The whole point of a crypto portfolio tracker is to bring together the necessary market information to support better decision making.
 Bad UX will not serve these goals.
 It is crucial that the tool should have a streamlined design and put necessary actions at the user’s fingertips; otherwise it just adds to their confusion.